uzh-rpg/flightmare/README.md

    * `/bin/bash` run a bash terminal in the container once is created

     Now you can navigate inside the container as it was on a normal Ubuntu machine.
-  If you wish to open another terminal connected to the container use:

-   `docker exec -it ddc-challenge bash`
+    If you wish to open another terminal connected to the container use: `docker exec -it ddc-challenge bash`.

 5. In this terminal, follow the instructions that you can find here [uzh-rpg/flightmare Wiki](https://github.com/uzh-rpg/flightmare/wiki/Install-with-pip) to install flightmare and its dependencies.
 The apt dependencies are already installed.
 A FLIGHTMARE_PATH environment variable has already been added in the .bashrc pointing to  `/root/challenge/flightmare` , in case you choose different names in the process please change accordingly.